there are two possiblity :

 compiling

-first run make and then ./essential-ports.sh to build tsh and tutils then just run make all for all images or
+first run make and then just run make all for all images or

 • make hdd for hdd image